awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 For an alarm based on a math expression, you can specify how you want CloudWatch to treat missing data points for the underlying metrics when evaluating the alarm\.

-Alarms based on math expressions cannot perform Amazon EC2 actions\.
+Alarms based on math expressions can't perform Amazon EC2 actions\.

 For more information about metric math expressions and syntax, see [Using Metric Math](using-metric-math.md)\.